Americans may start the New Year without certainty as to who will be sworn in as president on Inauguration Day.

 One way to deliver that many bars without creating a massive spike in the price is to deliver paper receipts rather than actual metal.
 Those who stood for delivery of COMEX bars may be wise to remove their bars from the exchange altogether and place them into segregated storage.

-There is no telling if 2021 will finally be the year where powerful fundamental drivers finally break the rigged paper price discovery mechanism in metals.
+There is no telling if 2021 will finally be the year when powerful fundamental drivers finally break the rigged paper price discovery mechanism in metals.
 But 2020 brought us a lot closer to that day.